ammaaim/stm32_plain_asm/README.md

 Simplest stm32 asm example.
 Only asm, only hardcore!
 There is simple make and ld files for fast and soft start

-In this example I use *blue pill* stm32 board & *ST-LINK V2* programmer
+This example used *blue pill* stm32 board & *ST-LINK V2* programmer

 ### Software installation